cornehop/cw-website/README.md

 I could have made the website with Wordpress.
 That would be the easy way.
 But I wanted to build an application using React from scratch.
 This project gave me that oppertunity.

-This is a React app using Webpack, react-bootstrap and react-icons.
+This is a React app using:
+- Webpack
+- react-router-dom
+- react-helmet
+- react-bootstrap
+- react-icons

 ## Run and publish the site
 To run the project on your local machine just use the following command: